 The Office of Student Disability Services (SDS) consists of a Director and Disability Support Specialist.

 Student Health Center

 The Student Health Center provides illness and injury care, health education and wellness services in a confidential, non judgemental manner.
 The health center is staffed by 2 full-time RNs, and an administrative assistant.
 We contract with Main Line Health to provide 2 part-time physicians and 2 part-time nurse practitioners that rotate through the health center.

 Student Leadership and Activities

-The Office Student Leadership & Activities is responsible for advising and supporting undergraduate student organizations, Greek Life, the Student Union Board (programming board), the Orientation program, and coordinates annual events such as the spring concert and Hawkfest.
+The Office Student Leadership & Activities is responsible for advising and supporting undergraduate student organizations, Fraternity & Sorority Life, Hawk Hill Productions (programming board), the Orientation program, and coordinates annual events such as Senior Week and Hawkfest.

 Student Outreach and Support

 Student Outreach & Support includes services related to emergency response and case management as well as Wellness, Alcohol and Drug Education and Sexual Misconduct Prevention.
 Student Outreach & Support offers support and guidance for students during difficult situations, or following critical incidents, and fosters awareness of University services and resources to help promote the student academic experience at SJU.

 The Office of Student Success assists undergraduate students facing obstacles associated with college life (e.g., academic, social, financial, emotional, and transitional issues).
 Through individual meetings and deliberate outreach, we connect students with helpful resources on campus and provide coaching on strategies for having a positive transition to college and an enjoyable experience at SJU.